We want all our customers to benefit from Three's network, website and services.

 We have a dedicated accessibility team available to discuss your needs or help you to find out more about the services we offer to our disabled customers.
 Some of these services will require you to be registered with us to use them.
 It’s easy to register: just contact us using one of the methods on the right-hand side of this page.

-If you have a visual impairment, we can provide you with bills and other important documents in Braille and larger fonts.
+If you have a visual impairment, we can provide you with bills and other important documents in Braille, Audio and larger fonts.
 You can also make the font size larger across the website.

 We support both the original text relay service to customers who need to make calls in which some or all of the call is made or received in text format and the Next Generation Text (NGT) Service (see below).
 Text relay facilitates real time conversation between a voice and textphone user.
 Calls are connected to an operator equipped with voice and textphone, providing a translation service to or from callers whose conversations originate in either text or voice.
 The text direct access prefixes are: 18000 for Text to Emergency Services, 18001 for Text to Voice and 18002 for Voice to Text.